dreamcatcher-tech/network/Inbox/2025-09-03 1710 calling an agent as a tool call.md

 what about hooking up a debugger to the agent during the tool call ?

 tool call could use the session id and the call id / request id as a way to get the view or derive it ?

+we could use the task management tool to handle status of long running tasks ?

+the dep